What Are The Awards?

 The Thinkers50 Distinguished Achievement Awards were introduced in 2011.
 Today, Thinkers50 is widely recognized as the world’s definitive ranking of the top 50 business thinkers, and the Thinkers50 Distinguished Achievement Awards have been dubbed “the Oscars of Management Thinking.”

-On Monday, 13 November 2017, the biennial Thinkers50 rankings will be announced, along with the Distinguished Achievement Awards winners—celebrating the best and brightest management thinkers in the world.
-The Awards Gala — the culmination of a two-year Thinkers50 campaign to identify the very best new management thinking—follows a day-long event featuring some of the world’s most exciting and insightful management minds.
+On Monday, 13 November 2017, the biennial Thinkers50 rankings will be announced, along with the Distinguished Achievement Awards winners — celebrating the best and brightest management thinkers in the world.
+The Awards Gala — the culmination of a two-year Thinkers50 campaign to identify the very best new management thinking — follows a day-long event featuring some of the world’s most exciting and insightful management ideas.

 The Distinguished Achievement Awards for 2017: